sgrif/diesel.rs-website/src/guides/getting-started.md

 :::

-The use `diesel_demo::schema::posts::dsl::*` line imports a bunch of aliases so that we can say `posts` instead of `posts::table`, and `published` instead of `posts::published`.
+The use `self::schema::posts::dsl::*` line imports a bunch of aliases so that we can say `posts` instead of `posts::table`, and `published` instead of `posts::published`.
 It's useful when we're only dealing with a single table, but that's not always what we want.